shirish1357/HigherEdAssist/README.md

 5. **Outcome**
    - By blending AI-based language understanding with domain knowledge of academic programs, HigherEdAssist offers a friendly, interactive way for students to discover suitable programs and gather important details.

+## Acknowledgments

+- **Ed Donner** for his valuable support and insights in building LLM applications
+- The **OpenAI** team for providing the API that powers the conversational interface.
+- The **Gradio** community for an excellent library that simplifies building interactive demos.
+- Everyone who contributed feedback, ideas, or bug reports to make HigherEdAssist more robust and user-friendly.

+## Contributing

+Contributions, suggestions, and bug reports are welcome!
+Please open an issue or submit a pull request.

+## License

+This project is distributed under the [MIT License](LICENSE).
+Feel free to use, modify, and distribute it.
+See the [LICENSE](LICENSE) file for more details.

+## Disclaimer

+This tool is for **educational purposes only** and does not replace official academic advising.
+Always consult with a qualified advisor for personalized guidance regarding academic programs.